Pigtown, Baltimore: Horseshoe pit

 Since the 1970s, an empty lot at the corner of Ward and Bayard Streets has served as the community horseshoe pit.
 Its significance in the community is commemorated by a mural, painted on a building beside the lot, about 15 years after the first horseshoe stakes were planted there.
 In 2007, the 12-by-60 foot area was sold by the city government to a developer.
 It was repurchased by the city in 2010, and is now preserved and maintained as the community horseshoe pit by Baltimore Green Space, a local nonprofit organization.
 The first Annual Horseshoe Tournament at the Pit In Pigtown was held in 2011.

 Attractions

-Mobtown Ballroom draws a diverse crowd of hundreds of people from surrounding towns and neighborhood to Pigtown for its swing dance, Belly dance, and Lindy Hop lessons.

 The B&O Railroad Museum forms the northern boundary of Pigtown.
 It has the largest collection of 19th Century locomotives in the U.S.

 Second Chance, Inc. is a 200,000 square foot store that sells reclaimed furniture and materials.